Aeropelican: Brindabella Airlines merger and demise

 In October 2011, it was announced by Aeropelican's Chief Commercial Officer, Fabrice Binet, that Canberra-based regional operator Brindabella Airlines would merge with Aeropelican, following the withdrawal of Brindabella's majority shareholder.
-It was speculated that this merger would add two BAe Jetstream 41 and three Metroliner III turboprops to Aeropelican's fleet.
-Aeropelican did hint however, that at least one of the BAe Jetstream 41 turboprops would service the Sydney to Cooma–Snowy Mountains Airport route during the 2012 Ski Season.
+It was speculated that this merger would add two British Aerospace Jetstream 41 and three Metroliner III turboprops to Aeropelican's fleet.
+Aeropelican did hint however, that at least one of the BAe Jetstream 41 turboprops would service the Sydney to Cooma-Snowy Mountains Airport route during the 2012 Ski Season.
 These flights ran from 8 June to 8 September in the 2012 ski season.

 The end of Aeropelican trading under its own name was 24 June 2013.
 The merger complete, all flights operated using Brindabella's designator FQ and the former Aeropelican fleet was to be rebranded.

-Following a series of groundings of Brindabella's aircraft by the Civil Aviation Safety Authority due to overdue engine inspections and maintenance in November and December 2013, the airline was forced to suspend all flying operations, then was placed in receivership on 15 December.
+Following a series of groundings of Brindabella's aircraft by the Civil Aviation Safety Authority in November and December 2013, due to overdue engine inspections and maintenance, the airline was forced to suspend all flying operations, and was placed in receivership on 15 December.

-On 23 December 2013 it was announced that most of the 140 employees would be retrenched, with a dozen kept on to maintain the aircraft.
+On 23 December 2013, it was announced that most of the 140 employees would be retrenched, with a dozen kept on to maintain the aircraft.

-The airline FlyPelican was formed by former Aeropelican staff using former Aeropelican aircraft.
+FlyPelican was formed in 2015 by former Aeropelican staff using former Aeropelican aircraft.